voanhkha/voanhkha.github.io/_posts/2025-07-05-chaptertranscript.markdown

 ---
 layout: post
 comments: true
-title: Chaptering Clipchamp Video Transcripts with LLMs and considerations for auto-continual improvement
+title: A system design for chaptering Clipchamp video transcripts with LLMs, with automatic continual improvement
 excerpt: "(with optimization for both server-side and on-device inferencing)"
 mathjax: true
 date:   2025-07-05 00:00:00